ak4zh/ak4zh-blog/blog/how-i-saved-my-startup-from-price-war/index.md

 >
 > <cite>Steve Jobs</cite>

 After around four months, it started to look like a finished product, my first ever web app.
-It was multi-fold powerful than the existing version of conflux and much more advanced than any of the current competitors.
+It was multi-fold powerful than the existing version and much more advanced than any of the current competitors.

 It had all the features I planned, yet it was not as appealing to the eyes; remember, I still suck as a designer.
 Much more work was needed to polish the app, but I decided not to wait any longer and did a soft launch.
 It helped me launch at the right time and still be able to keep polishing and improving the product while getting immediate feedback from the actual users.

-The new Conflux was now unique and often better than any existing alternatives.
+The new app was now unique and often better than any existing alternatives.
 Instead of lowering prices to match the competitors, I could now keep the same base price of $15 a month and launch three more premium plans, and now the most premium package was $100 a month.

 ## I slowly regained most of the lost customers